Distributed Learning with Compressed Gradient Differences: The Algorithm

 \section{The Algorithm}

 In this section we describe our main method---{\tt DIANA}.
 However, we first need to introduce several key concepts and ingredients that come together to make the algorithm.
-In each iteration $k$ of {\tt DIANA}, each node will sample an unbiased estimator of the local gradient.
+In each iteration $k$ of {\tt DIANA}, each node will sample an unbiased estimator of the local gradient (see line~5 of Algorithm~\ref{alg:distributed1}).
 We assume that these gradients have bounded variance.

 \begin{assumption}[Stochastic gradients] For every $i = 1,2,\dots,n$, $\EE [g_i^k \;|\; x^k] = \nabla f_i(x^k)$.
 Moreover, the variance is bounded:

 \end{assumption}

 Note that $g^k \eqdef \tfrac{1}{n}\sumin g_i^k$ is an unbiased estimator of $\nabla f(x^k)$: Let $\sigma^2 \eqdef \tfrac{1}{n}\sumin \sigma_i^2$.
 By independence of the random vectors $\{g_i^k - \nabla f_i (x^k)\}_{i=1}^n$, its variance is bounded above by